thepante/SAL-Firefox/README.md

 ### The previous version

 This is a re-do of my other script [alfs](https://github.com/thepante/alfs-firefox).
 Why?
 The previous one didn't work anymore in newer versions of Firefox.
 So I had to do it again.
-At the moment it is more basic and without added options.
+At the moment this version only has the default style (no "floating mode"), nor require external settings, so you can adjust width and position within Firefox inbuilt options.

-This is a more clean work, a better aproach, but it losts the floating style.
+This is a lot cleaner work, a better aproach, but we lost the floating style.

 | option              | alfs | salf                                                                                                                    |
 | :---             | ---:    | :---                                                                                                                    |